jaylenw/Sapientiae/README.md

 This is a book that I made for myself and others to reference certain topics in computer science.

 You can download the latest release of the book as a pdf [here](https://github.com/jaylenw/Sapientiae/releases).
+You may also visit the live site [here](https://jaylenw.github.io/Sapientiae/).

 # Features